Water Birth: The Benefits and Risks

 - Water causes the perineum to become more elastic and relaxed, reducing the incidence and severity of tearing and the need for an episiotomy and stitches.

-- As the laboring women relaxes physically, she is able to relax mentally with greater ability to focus on the birth process.
+- As the laboring woman relaxes physically, she is able to relax mentally with a greater ability to focus on the birth process.

 - Since the water provides a greater sense of privacy, it can reduce inhibitions, anxiety, and fears.

 - Provides an environment similar to the amniotic sac.

 - Eases the stress of birth, thus increasing reassurance and sense of security.